Simon Holdsworth killing: World 'ripped apart' by fiancé's death

 South Yorkshire Police said they had not established a motive for the killing and appealed for people living in the Hackenthorpe area to search their gardens for evidence.

-Temporary Det Supt Phil Etheridge said: "From the initial inquires we've made, we can't find a reason why Simon came to be so viciously attacked at that location."'Weapons or discarded clothes'
+Temporary Det Supt Phil Etheridge said: "From the initial inquires we've made, we can't find a reason why Simon came to be so viciously attacked at that location."

 Mr Holdsworth left his place of work in the Intake area of Sheffield at about 22:55 GMT on Monday before boarding a number 120 First Bus about five minutes later, from a stop close to the Noah's Ark pub in Mansfield Road.